Rushil1234/dish-vz-agentic-bootcamp/README.md

 ---

 ## Step-by-step Hands-on Instructions
-Step-by-step instructions for running this use case are available in [this document](./NOC_Supervisor_Instructions.md).
+Step-by-step instructions for running this use case are available in [this document](./Supervisor_Instructions_v2.md).

 ---

 ## Storyline Walkthrough

-The **NOC Supervisor** receives an alert of a service disruption at a regional site.
-They engage the **NOC Supervisor Agent** via the Orchestrate conversational interface.
+The **Supervisor** receives an alert of a service disruption at a regional site.
+They engage the **Supervisor Agent** via the Orchestrate conversational interface.

-1. **Check server status** → “Check the server status of `cdw.com`.”
+1. **Check server status** → “Check the server status of `verizon.com`.”
 2. **Assess incidents** → “Are there any incidents in our network?”
 3. **Retrieve site data** → “Get me the network status for site `S002`.”
 4. **Diagnose root cause** → “What is the root cause of this error and what are the steps to resolve it?” (with source references).
-5. **Communicate resolution** → “Draft an email for the Los Angeles CDW Network team with everything we discussed and let them know the issue is resolved.”
+5. **Communicate resolution** → “Draft an email for the Los Angeles Verizon Network team with everything we discussed and let them know the issue is resolved.”

 This demonstrates how multiple agents coordinate seamlessly under the **Supervisor Agent’s orchestration**, closing the loop from detection to communication.